-Note – livable space include in this chart reflect the livable spaces in the current RDBID boundary zones.
+Note – livable space included in this chart reflects the livable spaces in the current RDBID boundary zones.

 - Following the 12.6% increase in livable space in 2008, the downtown market grew moderately until the market retrenchment of low income housing occurred in 2012.

 - In 2014, Downtown had two strong expansions.
 In between 2014 and 2015 – Downtown welcomed new apartments and condos.
 The Gardens on Rose, The Willoughby, and City Square Plaza are welcome additions to the Downtown Sky line.